-Misrad Hashikun (Ministry of Housing) offers Olim Chadashim rental assistance beginning from the 8th month after Aliyah.
+Misrad Hashikun (Ministry of Housing) offers Olim Chadashim monthly rental assistance beginning from the 8th month after Aliyah.

 The period of eligibility for rental assistance is up to five years from the date of receiving Oleh status.